Samsung/Universum/doc/jenkins.rst

 to a Jenkins job.
 To use it, you will need to:

 1. Install it on server (server restart might be needed to apply changes)
-2. Add ``-hl``/``--html-log``/``-hl <name>`` option to the `Universum` command line as mentioned in previous section
-3. Pass the log name to plugin configuration as described in manual (https://plugins.jenkins.io/htmlpublisher/) via `Post-build Actions` or Pipeline
+2. Pass the generated log name to plugin configuration as described in manual (https://plugins.jenkins.io/htmlpublisher/) via `Post-build Actions` or Pipeline
-4. Launch a configured job at least once for the log to be generated
+3. Launch a configured job at least once for the log to be generated
-5. Let Jenkins render the interactive content of log (see the next section)
+4. Let Jenkins render the interactive content of log (see the next section)

 .. _jenkins#resource_url: